-Adult Job Training: We offer a no cost Medical Assistant diploma job training program.
-We had 100% of our first two cohorts pass their national certification and a job placement rate of over 90%.
-It is an intensive education designed to transition adults from public assistance or career 'pivots' to a job at a livable wage with benefits.
+Adult Job Training - We offer a no cost Medical Assistant & Phlebotomy diploma job training programs.
+We have had 100% of our Medical Assistant graduates to date pass their national certification and our job placement rate is over 90%.
+It is an intensive education designed to transition adults from public assistance or career ‘pivots’ to a job at a livable wage with benefits.
 It also provides a jumping off point to work in the medical field and an opportunity to climb the career ladder to perhaps an RN role or more.

-Youth Arts Training: Our teaching artists use printmaking, ceramics, and digital art studios to develop soft skills and confidence in teenagers, connecting them to college, careers, and mentorship for life after high school.
-The visual arts they produce includes transferable skills for working in the trades or production work in factories.
+Youth Arts Training - Our teaching artists use printmaking, ceramics, and digital art studios to develop soft skills and confidence in teenagers, connecting them to college, careers, and mentorship for life after high school.
+The visual arts they produce includes transferrable skills for working in the trades or production work in factories.
 Some of our students dream of starting their own businesses as an aspiring entrepreneur.
-We have agreements with 6 regional public schools, but all high school aged students are welcome with our after-school program.
+We have agreements with regional public schools, but all high school aged students are welcome with our after-school program.

 Needs that Cannot beMet without Your Help